Special counsel Jack Smith asks Supreme Court to rule quickly on whether Trump can be prosecuted

 WASHINGTON (AP) — Special counsel Jack Smith on Monday asked the Supreme Court to take up and rule quickly on whether former President Donald Trump can be prosecuted on charges he plotted to overturn the 2020 election results.

-A federal judge ruled the case could go forward, but the Republican former president signaled he would ask the federal appeals court in Washington to reverse that outcome.
+A federal judge ruled the case could go forward, but Trump, 2024 Republican presidential primary front-runner, signaled he would ask the federal appeals court in Washington to reverse that outcome.

 "This case presents a fundamental question at the heart of our democracy: whether a former President is absolutely immune from federal prosecution for crimes committed while in office or is constitutionally protected from federal prosecution when he has been impeached but not convicted before the criminal proceedings begin," prosecutors wrote.

-The earliest court would consider the appeal would be Jan.
-5, the date of the justices' next scheduled private conference.
+The earliest the court would consider the appeal would be Jan.
+5, 2024, the date of the justices' next scheduled private conference.

 Underscoring the urgency for prosecutors in securing a quick resolution that can push the case forward, they wrote: "It is of imperative public importance that respondent's claims of immunity be resolved by this Court and that respondent's trial proceed as promptly as possible if his claim of immunity is rejected."

 At issue is a Dec.
-1 ruling from U.S. District Judge Tanya Chutkan that rejected arguments by Trump’s lawyers that he was immune from federal prosecution.
-In her order, she wrote that said the office of the president “does not confer a lifelong ‘get-out-of-jail-free’ pass.”
+1 ruling from U.S. District Judge Tanya Chutkan that rejected arguments by Trump's lawyers that he was immune from federal prosecution.
+In her order, Chutkan, who was appointed by President Barack Obama, wrote that the office of the president "does not confer a lifelong 'get-out-of-jail-free' pass."

 “Former Presidents enjoy no special conditions on their federal criminal liability,” Chutkan wrote.
 “Defendant may be subject to federal investigation, indictment, prosecution, conviction, and punishment for any criminal acts undertaken while in office."